microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 ### Keep a Folder

-We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintainence, and uninstallation.
+We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintenance, and uninstallation.
 The most important contents in this folder are:

   - Kubernetes cluster config (the default is `~/pai-deploy/kube/config`): Kubernetes config file.
 It is used by `kubectl` to connect to k8s api server.
   - OpenPAI cluster config (the default is  `~/pai-deploy/cluster-cfg`): It is a folder containing machine layout and OpenPAI service configurations.

 If it is possible, you can make a backup of `~/pai-deploy` in case it is deleted unexpectedly.

 Apart from the folder, you should remember your OpenPAI cluster ID, which is used to indicate your OpenPAI cluster.
 The default value is `pai`.
-Some manegement operation needs a confirmation of this cluster ID.
+Some management operation needs a confirmation of this cluster ID.

 ## Clean Previous Deployment